skule/skule.ca/get-involved/elections.md

 <a class="button is-primary" href="http://vote.skule.ca">Vote!</a>

+## Why Vote?

+Voting is your most direct way to influence the engineering undergraduate experience at the University of Toronto.
+Below are several reasons why your participation matters.

+**1. Direct Influence on Your Education**

+From academic advocacy to faculty relations, the people you elect represent your interests to the University.
+By voting for your Class Representatives and Officers, you ensure that the voices speaking to the Faculty reflect your actual concerns and values.

+Some academic matters that Class Representatives routinely contest include:

+- How marks are assessed
+- Fairness of assessments
+- Quality of course instruction

+**2. Control Over Your Student Fees**

+EngSoc manages a significant financial portfolio (supported by your student fees!) that funds clubs, design teams, community initiatives, and much more.
+Your vote decides how funds should be allocated (e.g. levy votes) and who oversees these allocations, ensuring that your student fees are invested in the services and events that matter most to you.

+**3. Accountability and Governance**

+The Board of Directors serves as the ultimate authority for the Society.
+By electing Board Representatives, you are choosing the individuals responsible for holding student leaders accountable and ensuring the Society operates transparently and in the best interest of all your “Skulemates”.

+**4. Shaping the Future EngSoc Culture**

+Whether it is overseeing day-to-day operations or launching new student services, the Officers you elect set the tone for the school year.
+Voting allows you to choose the vision and leadership style that you want to see during your undergraduate degree at Skule.

 ## Apply

 Elections will be announced by the CRO (Chief Returning Officer) via mass email, Skule Digest, and the announcement feed found below.
 Students wishing to nominate themselves must fill out the nomination form, available in the EngSoc office, and hand it in before the end of the nomination period